-Prague Aspen Institute prepares new activities in CE region and changes its name to Aspen Institute Central Europe
+Prague Aspen changes name to Aspen Institute Central Europe

 The Prague partner of the international Aspen Institute network announced on January 24, 2017 a new plan of activities in the Central European region and the change of its name to the Aspen Institute Central Europe (ACE).
 Aspen is preparing new projects aimed at the development of new possibilities of cooperation in the Central as well as the whole Europe.
 The new name of Aspen clearly demonstrates its presence in Central Europe, where it has been already active for last four years.
 The new name is also associated with a change of the logo and visual presentation.

 In 2017, ACE is preparing a variety of activities throughout the region: it plans to organize its program aimed at young leaders from various sectors of society twice a year in different places of the region.
 It will present a series of discussions and meetings in Bratislava, Warsaw, Prague, Budapest, Berlin or Brussels focused on opportunities and challenges in Central Europe, its relations with Western Europe and other topics related to the impact of technological development in contemporary society.

 In March 2017 ACE wants to launch a series of consecutive expert meetings focused on the identification of new opportunities in different spheres in the Central Europe.

 “It is crucial to be able to develop cooperation in Central and Western Europe, particularly in the context of current dynamic changes: the new American administration, the decision of the UK to leave the EU and the forthcoming elections in some European countries.
 It is time to stop considering the Central Europe as troublemaker, but it needs to be seen as a trusted partner who is able to offer something, whether in terms of innovation, technology or economic cooperation,” stated Jiří Schneider, Executive Director of ACE.